-If you fly your drone for fun and it weighs more than 250 g and up to 35 kg, follow the below rules.
+If you fly your drone for fun and it weighs more than 250 grams and up to 35 kilograms, follow the following rules:

-- at least 30 m away from vehicles, vessels, and the public (if your drone weighs more than 250 g up to 1 kg)
+- At least 30 meters away from vehicles, vessels, and the public (if your drone weighs more than 250 grams up to 1 kilogram)

-- at least 5.5 km from aerodromes (any airport, seaplane base, or areas where aircraft take-off and land)
+- At least 5.5 kilometers from aerodromes (any airport, seaplane base, or areas where aircraft take-off and land)

-- at least 9 km away from a natural hazard or disaster area
+- At least 9 kilometers away from a natural hazard or disaster area

-Following the above rules issued by Transport Canada will help keep people, aircraft and property safe.
+Following the rules issued by Transport Canada will help keep people, aircraft, and property safe.
 If you do not follow these rules, you could face fines of up to $3,000.

 For more information please visit the Transport Canada - Flying your drone safely and legally website page.

-If you have a requirement to fly your drone within the 9 km radius controlled airspace around the airport you will require proper approvals from both Transport Canada and the local NavCanada Flight Service Station prior to doing so.
+If you have a requirement to fly your drone within the 9-kilometer radius controlled airspace around the airport you will require proper approvals from both Transport Canada and the local NavCanada Flight Service Station prior to doing so.